ARMmbed/mbed-os-5-docs/docs/reference/api/platform/DeepSleepLock.md

 ## DeepSleepLock

 The `DeepSleepLock` class provides an RAII object for disabling sleep.
-You can prevent an application from entering deep sleep by creating an instance of the `DeepSleepLock` class.
-While the DeepSleepLock instance exists it prevents deep sleep.
+In other words, creating a DeepSleepLock object calls its constructor, which increments the deep sleep prevention lock.
+The DeepSleepLock object automatically releases the deep sleep prevention lock in its destructor when the object goes out of scope.
+Another way to look at this is when the DeepSleepLock object exists, it prevents deep sleep.

 <span class="notes">**Note:** Drivers that don't work in deep sleep mode automatically prevent deep sleep mode, so DeepSleepLock does not need to protect them.</span>